 An exploration of the political developments during Aurangzeb's reign that led to the disintegration of the Mughal Empire in Northeast and East India.

-Ahom Power in Assam Valley
+Ahom Power Struggles in Assam Valley and Conflict with the Mughals

 The Ahoms conflicted with the rulers of Kamata (Kamrup) and Afghan rulers of Bengal.